DionneMaguire/portfolio1/README.md

 ![testing image](assets/images/Test1.png)
 - I tested all the above on the development site and the fully deployed site
-- I tested that my website worked on different browsers - chrome, Safari.
+- I tested that my website worked on different browsers - Google chrome, Safari, Microsoft edge, Explorer, Mozilla Firefox
 - I tested that my website is responsive, looks good and functions on all standard screen sizes using devtools.
 - I have also manually tested on a number of different devices - android phone, ipad.